VivBramb/LightNiches/README.md

 Data and code used for analysis of light niches in Lizard Island.

 ## File descriptions
-### Data
+### data
 Empty as raw data (DEMs and 903 hobo readings) were too heavy.
-But outputs contain aggregated environmental data and geometrical variables extracted values extracted from DEMs (env and geom) with the R scripts provided
+Output contains aggregated environmental data and geometrical variables extracted from DEMs with the R scripts provided.
+For access to raw data, please contact me.

 ### output
 - **env_int.csv**: light readings and environmental data (PAR and tide) summarized per unit